 2026

-HVAC Tax Credits and Rebates in 2026: Complete Guide
+HVAC Tax Credits & Rebates in 2026: What Changed After OBBBA

-HVAC Tax Credits and Rebates in 2026: Complete Guide
+HVAC Tax Credits & Rebates in 2026: What Changed After OBBBA

-The Section 25C credit has a combined annual cap of $3,200, divided into two sub-categories:
+The Section 25C credit had a combined annual cap of $3,200, divided into two sub-categories:

 Heat Pump and Heat Pump Water Heater Category: Up to $2,000/year